sgxgsx/sgxgsx.github.io/content/post/thoughts-that-talk-back-chatgpt/index.md

 weight: 1
 ---

-Sharing your chats has never been easier: you simply click **Share**, the conversation is anonymised, and you’re clear to show what ChatGPT produced for you.
-There are no privacy implications — unless you pasted personal data into the chat itself, which OpenAI discourages.
+Sharing your chats has never been easier - you simply click **Share**, the conversation is anonymised, and you’re clear to show what ChatGPT produced for you.
+There are no privacy implications - unless you pasted personal data into the chat itself, which OpenAI discourages.
-However, on **17 April 2025** OpenAI rolled out two new reasoning models, **o3** and **o4-mini**, that _unexpectedly leaked the profile name_ associated with your OpenAI account.
+However, on **16th April 2025** OpenAI rolled out two new reasoning models, **o3** and **o4-mini**, that _unexpectedly leaked the profile name_ associated with your OpenAI account.

 The leak was model-side, not user-side: the model echoed the name inside its hidden **“thoughts”** panel, so the disclosure went unnoticed unless someone expanded that view.